Abstract Class and Abstract Methods in C#

 public void Add(int num1, int num2);

-But, remember if you want to make any method an abstract method, then you should explicitly use the abstract modifier as follows.
-And once you use the abstract modifier, automatically the method is going to be called an abstract method.
+But remember, if you want to make any method an abstract method, then you should explicitly use the abstract modifier as follows.
+And once you use the abstract modifier, automatically, the method will be called an abstract method.

 public abstract void Add(int num1, int num2);